Pact Contracts

 Most tools have language specific APIs you can use to introspect the actual calls made to the mocks, in order to review behaviour.

-In this mode, you must be careful only to serialise the mocks that were invoked by the application.
+In this mode, you must be careful to serialise only the mocks invoked by the application.

 Converting mocks into a Pact compatible format

-When converting your mocks into a pact file, take note of the following considerations:
+When converting your mocks into a pact file, note the following considerations:

 - You must generate a Pact file that is compatible with one of the supported versions of the Pact Specification (listed in the table above).